Tips to Resist Temptation

 It seems pretty unfair.
 Enjoy a snack with any regularity and your brain takes over and makes you crave it all the more.
 Clearly, from an evolutionary sense, it makes sense why my brain would do this.
 Pleasurable things are prioritized because they keep us alive, and eating is no exception.
 It's an instinctual drive, mediated by the hypothalamus and other parts of the brain.
 Darwin would be pleased at what my brain's doing.
 But, I am not.
 From the standpoint of a woman trying to moderately enjoy some chocolate, it's a mean trick.

-How do I use the Four Steps with chocolate or other desirable snacks?
-I start by being more aware of my cravings, urges and thoughts.
-I use Step 1: Relabel to make mental notes.
+How do I use the four steps with chocolate or other desirable snacks?
+I start by being more aware of my cravings, urges, and thoughts.
+I use step one: relabel to make mental notes.
 I literally say to myself, "Oh, there's that craving for chocolate again."
 I notice and investigate the craving, but do not give into it.
 I just let it be there, taunting me, but don't give it the time of day.
-Then, I Reframe (Step 2) the experience by reminding myself that my brain is generating this desire for chocolate, not me.
+Then, I reframe (step two) the experience by reminding myself that my brain is generating this desire for chocolate, not me.
 Sure, I started the process by responding to fatigue, boredom or stress by eating chocolate a few days in a row, but now my brain has taken over.
 My goal at this point is to change my perception of the importance of this unhelpful brain urge and move on.

-Rather than giving in, I use Step 3: Refocus and choose to do something that is healthier for me.
+Rather than giving in, I use step three: refocus and choose to do something that is healthier for me.
 If I truly am hungry and have not eaten, I will eat something less desirable, but filling and healthy.
-If I am not hungry, I will go take a walk, call a friend, work on a project or do something else that's fun.
-As the craving continues trying to tempt me, I use Step 4: Revalue to remind myself that this is just the feeling of craving.
+If I am not hungry, I will go take a walk, call a friend, work on a project, or do something else that's fun.
+As the craving continues trying to tempt me, I use step four: revalue to remind myself that this is just the feeling of craving.
 I need to realize that this craving does not define me—it is not something I have to pay attention to or prioritize.
 In fact, I can let it be there and move on with my day without giving in.

 Other ways I deal with cravings include:

-- Limit Access: Whenever possible, I keep the foods I crave out of the house!
-I've learned from experience that if chocolate or other seemingly irresistable snacks are not easily accessible, I likely will not go to great lengths to procure them.
+- Limit access.
+Whenever possible, I keep the foods I crave out of the house!
+I've learned from experience that if chocolate or other seemingly irresistible snacks are not easily accessible, I likely will not go to great lengths to procure them.